Class Schedules Index | Course Catalogs Index | Class Search Page |

 BIOL 7994 | Independent Study in Biology (3) |

-Offered Fall 2024 | Independent research for qualified graduates under the direction of a faculty member within the Biology Department. |
+Offered Spring 2025 | Independent research for qualified graduates under the direction of a faculty member within the Biology Department. |

 BIOL 8010 | Integrative Biology Colloquium (2) |

-Offered Fall 2024 | A weekly conference in which students present reports covering various aspects of Integrative Biology.
+A weekly conference in which students present reports covering various aspects of Integrative Biology.
 May be repeated for credit.
-Course was offered Fall 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019, Spring 2017, Fall 2014, Fall 2013, Fall 2012, Spring 2012, Fall 2011, Spring 2011, Fall 2010, Spring 2010, Fall 2009 |
+Course was offered Fall 2024, Fall 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019, Spring 2017, Fall 2014, Fall 2013, Fall 2012, Spring 2012, Fall 2011, Spring 2011, Fall 2010, Spring 2010, Fall 2009 | |

 BIOL 8050 | Advanced Evolutionary Biology (2) |

-Offered Fall 2024 | This course will cover a range of evolutionary concepts and approaches, including levels of selection, the role of evolution in structuring ecological communities, game theoretical models of adaptation, frequency-dependence, neutral processes and drift, the evolution of sex, the evolution of virulence, the molecular basis of adaptation, population and quantitative genetics, and the evolution of genome structure.
-Course was offered Spring 2013 |
+This course will cover a range of evolutionary concepts and approaches, including levels of selection, the role of evolution in structuring ecological communities, game theoretical models of adaptation, frequency-dependence, neutral processes and drift, the evolution of sex, the evolution of virulence, the molecular basis of adaptation, population and quantitative genetics, and the evolution of genome structure.
+Course was offered Fall 2024, Spring 2013 | |

 BIOL 8060 | Colloquium in Circadian Biology (2) |